weizhenye/Danmaku/README.md

 	    textShadow: '-1px -1px #000, -1px 1px #000, 1px -1px #000, 1px 1px #000'
 	  },

-	  // when using canvas engine, following properties are available by default
+	  // When using canvas engine, following properties are available by default
 	  // as a CanvasRenderingContext2D object.
 	  canvasStyle: {
 	    font: '10px sans-serif',